Treasury yields jump as Fed aids commercial paper market

 By Karen Pierog

-March 17 - The benchmark U.S. 10-year Treasury note yield climbed back over the 1% level on Tuesday as a modicum of renewed confidence shored up Wall Street and reduced demand for safe government debtafter the Federal Reserve announced plan to rescue the stressed commercial paper market.
+March 17 - The benchmark U.S. 10-year Treasury note yield climbed back over the 1% level on Tuesday as a modicum of renewed confidence shored up Wall Street and reduced demand for safe government debt after the Federal Reserve announced plans to rescue the stressed commercial paper market.

 On Sunday, the central bank cut interest rates to near zero and launched a $700 billion quantitative easing program to buy Treasuries and mortgage backed securities in an effort to stimulate the U.S. economy and ensure liquidity in financial markets.